aman-09/devgraph-copilot/docs/example_new_agent_documentation_agent.md

 3. **Using RAG for docs and code**
    - Chunking and indexing project documentation and code comments.
-   - Choosing embeddings and vector store for this agent.[web:236]
+   - Choosing embeddings and vector store for this agent.

 4. **Implementing the LangChain chain**
    - Prompt design for documentation-style answers.